How to Give Oral Medication to a Rabbit (Syringes, Dosage & Safety Guide)

 Disclaimer:

 I am not a licensed exotic rabbit veterinarian.
 The information provided here is not intended to replace professional veterinary advice or care.
-It is based on standard practices for administering oral prescription (RX) medication to healthy rabbits.
+It is based on standard practices for administering oral prescription (Rx) medication to healthy rabbits.
 It does not apply to rabbits with conditions such as head tilt or other special medical concerns.

 Types of Syringes